-Meetina Subject
+Meeting Subject

 Ordinary Council Meeting 17 February 2014 Disused Channel land, Cobram

-MOTHON
+MOTION

 CRS GARY CLEVELAND / ED COX

 That:

-Council authorise the Chief Executive Officer to purchase the disused channel land in Cobram, adjac Goulburn Murray Water for the sum of \$45,000.
-The land being known as Lot 1 on TP880739 Volum 2.
-An additional \$45,000 be added to the Cobram Library project to meet the cost of the land purchase.
-Council authorise the Chief Executive Officer to affix the Council Seal to the Contract of Sale, transfedocuments necessary to realise the purchase of the land.
-Council authorise the Chief Executive Officer to purchase the disused channel land in Cobram, adjacent to Punt Road, as offered by Goulburn Murray Water for the sum of \$45,000.
+Council authorise Goulburn Murray \ An additional \$45 the Chief Executive Officer to purchase the disused channel land in Cobram, adjacent to Punt Road, as offered by Water for the sum of \$45,000.
 The land being known as Lot 1 on TP880739 Volume 8269 Folio 631.

-An additional \$45,000 be added to the Cobram Library project to meet the cost of the land purchase.
-Council authorise the Chief Executive Officer to affix the Council Seal to the Contract of Sale, transfer documents and any other documents necessary to realise the purchase of the land.
+Council authorise the Chief Executive Officer to affix the Co documents necessary to realise the purchase of the land. the Chief Executive Officer to affix the Council Seal to the Contract of Sale, transfer documents and any other sary to realise the purchase of the land.

 (CARRIED)

-ACTIVITY Goulburn Murray Water have been asked for settlement terms and are preparing the Contract of Sale. e preparing the Contract of Sale.
+ACTIVITY Goulburn Murray Water have been asked for settlement tems and are preparing the Contract of Sale. d are preparing the Contract of Sale.

-Subject
+Meeting Subject

 Ordinary Council Meeting 17 February 2014 New Melville Street Numurkah Pedestrian Crossing

 MOTION CRS MARIE MARTIN / KEVIN BOURKE

 That:

-Council construct a new pedestrian crossing mid-block betwee a new pedestrian crossing mid-block between Quinn and Saxton Streets Numurkah with funds provided through the Vic
+Council construct Roads "Black spo a new pedestrian crossing mid-block between Quinn and Saxton Streets Numurkah with funds provided through the Vic nt" program.

-2. Council recognises the interest shown by the local commun Council recognises the interest shown by the local community as reflected in the large number of respondents to the consultation
+2. Council recognises the interest shown by the local compromary Council recognises the interest shown by the local community as reflected in the large number of respondents to the consultation

-programme.
-3. Council welcome the flexibility shown by Vic Roads who have a the flexibility shown by Vic Roads who have allowed Council to use unexpended funding to deliver this important facility.
-(CARRIED)
+3. Council welcome the flexibility shown by Vic Roads who ha the flexibility shown by Vic Roads who have allowed Council to use unexpended funding to deliver this important facility.

 ACTIVITY Construction Commenced 3 June 2014

-c
+R